 Build a professional profile.
-I think a good LinkedIn profile, a website, appearances in the media, presentations at public events which pertain to your specific industry and authoring articles or books are all good strategies to build a personal brand platform online.
+I think a good LinkedIn profile, a website, appearances in the media, presentations at public events that pertain to your specific industry, and authoring articles or books are all good strategies to build a personal brand platform online.

-Chitra Lele, Founder, Chitra Lele & Associates, is a software firm owner, solution architect, record-setting author, award-winning poet and research scholar.
-She was conferred with the title of “A Versatile Writer” by the India Book of Records for penning the maximum number of books in a span of 18 months.
+Chitra Lele, Founder of Chitra Lele & Associates, is a software firm owner, solution architect, record-setting author, award-winning poet, and research scholar.
+She was conferred with the title of “A Versatile Writer” by the India Book of Records for penning the maximum number of books in 18 months.

-A personal brand is essential to one’s business growth and success trajectory, especially in today’s business landscape where a strong and stable online presence is a must.
+A personal brand is essential to one’s business growth and success trajectory, especially in today’s business landscape where creating an online presence for your business is a must.
 Personal branding helps one to position oneself as a value-driven expert.

 These methods have helped me to build up my credibility and integrity which then has got mapped to loyal brand advocates.
 A strong personal brand helps me to create a direct connection with my audience like software clients, the academic community, business partners, etc.

-One of the most effective marketing strategies is to ensure that one has strong and engaging social media profiles, and they need to showcase one’s best side in a professional manner.
+One of the most effective marketing strategies is to ensure that one has strong and engaging social media profiles, and one needs to showcase one’s best side professionally.

-In today’s hyper-connected world, it is important that one keeps one’s personal brand fresh and interactive.
-It is about reinventing oneself on a constant basis and then reflecting this transformation in the outside world.
+In today’s hyper-connected world, one must keep one’s personal brand fresh and interactive.
+It is about reinventing oneself constantly and then reflecting on this transformation in the outside world.

-The main focus is engage actively with the network, which will result into limitless benefits like networking opportunities, business partnerships, mentoring opportunities, etc.
+The main focus is to engage actively with the network, which will result in limitless benefits like networking opportunities, business partnerships, mentoring opportunities, etc.

-Personal branding or branding of any sorts according to me creates familiarity.
-The power of that familiarity is that it leads to a lot of weak ties, which is extremely crucial to build trust.
+Personal branding or branding of any sort according to me creates familiarity.
+The power of that familiarity is that it leads to a lot of weak ties, which is extremely crucial to building trust.

 As we are in an industry that is driven by people, the value of that trust is intangible.
 However, the most important caveat to keep in mind is that the quality of one’s work needs to speak for itself too otherwise it will fade away quickly.

-Early on in my career, I started in PR and one of the most important lessons I learnt was that the timing of anything is extremely important.
-I have honestly just focused on one thing – Meet more/new people and touch more lives.
+Early on in my career, I started in PR and one of the most important lessons I learned was that the timing of anything is extremely important.
+I have honestly just focused on one thing – Meeting more/new people and touching more lives.

 4 years back I gave an interview where I tried to experiment and craft something that I felt would excite the journalist or grab more eyeballs, but that never got picked up.
 I always remember that because I know authenticity can be felt.